netgroup-polito/frog4-datastore/README.md

 A description of the API exposed by the datastore is available at the URL: *ip_address:port/docs*

-## How to clear expired uploads
+## How to clear uncompleted uploads

-In the project is included also a management command in order to clear uncompleted expired uploads, both from the repository database and from disk.
-You can set how long (in hours) an upload is valid after its creation in the configuration file of the repository (i.e. ``deafault-config.ini``) by means of the variable ``upload_expiration_hrs``.
+It is also included a management command in order to clear uncompleted NF image uploads which has expired, both from the datastore's DB and from disk.
+You can set how long (in hours) an upload is valid after its creation in the configuration file of the datastore (i.e. ``deafault-config.ini``) by means of the variable ``upload_expiration_hrs``.

 You can launch the command manually from your virtual environment like this: